Why Gutenberg is Better than Visual Composer

 Over the past several years, many content editors have been created to help non-developers build their webpage with ease.
 These editors include, among others, Elementor, Divi Builder, Page Builder, Thrive, and perhaps the best of the lot – Visual Composer.

-To date, millions of WordPress sites have been built partially or fully using Visual Composer.
+To date, millions of WordPress sites have been built partially or fully using Elementor or visual composer.
 The page builder seamlessly integrates with most WordPress themes and has significantly lowered the barrier for entry-level website developers.
 Together with other page builders, the editor has also considerably contributed to the influx of WordPress users.

 As a result, many users are wondering why they should ditch the tried and tested Visual Composer in favor of Gutenberg.
 What makes Gutenberg so special?